IgniteUI/igniteui-docfx/en/components/autocomplete.md

 ```

 #### Autocomplete Settings
-The `igx-autocomplete` dropdown positioning, scrolling strategy and outlet can be configured using the [`IgxAutocompleteSettings`]({environment:angularApiUrl}/classes/igxautocompletedirective.html#autocompletesettings).
+The `igx-autocomplete` dropdown positioning, scrolling strategy, and outlet can be configured using the [`IgxAutocompleteSettings`]({environment:angularApiUrl}/classes/igxautocompletedirective.html#autocompletesettings).

 In the following example we will position the dropdown above the input and disable the opening and closing animations.
 We're using the `ConnectedPositioningStrategy` for this: